Department of Internal Affairs: 21st century

 The department has also gained responsibilities that previously belonged to other agencies.
 In 2009 the department took responsibility for government technology services from the State Services Commission.
 The Office for the Community and Voluntary Sector was transferred to the department from the Ministry of Social Development in 2011.
+In 2021, the department gained the legal ability to process requests from people wishing to change their sex on their birth certificate, including to a non-binary marker, rather than them needing to go through the court system.
+In 2024, the government announced that the department would become the sole supervisor of the anti-money laundering and countering financing of terrorism regulatory system, taking over functions currently overseen by the Reserve Bank and Financial Markets Authority.